Kidero: Leave my wife Susan Mboya out of wealth probe

 ALSO READ: Wario, Ekai to be replaced

-He told the court that EACC also searched the properties of his wife, Susan Mboya, and his children and carried away documents although they have a right to their own investments.
+He told the court that EACC also searched the property of his wife, Susan Mboya, and his children and carried away documents although they had a right to their own investments.

 According to Kidero, where spouses are concerned, the EACC ignored that Dr Mboya was an independent party.